 American Fork City is committed to contributing to water conservation efforts and by so doing, help our area responsibly care for our limited natural water resource.
 We expect that as we see our measured water usage, we will make better informed decisions to use only the water we need.
 Conservation is crucial to ensuring we have water now and for future generations.
 See our Water Conservation page for conservation resources.

-- You will receive a written notice on your door at least 3 days in advance of the meter installation on your property.
+- Notification: You will receive a written notice on your door in advance of the meter installation on your property.

 - Please keep the street clear of vehicles in front of your property so trucks can access your service box.